Nivedita021/Nivedita021/README.md

 - I am also into web development, having made a few REACT and MERN stack projects in the learning process.

 - Previously, I was a SWE - Intern at Atlassian.
-Currently, I am a Front-end engineer Intern at Amazon.
+Recently, I completed a 6 month Internship at Amazon as a Front-end engineer Intern.

 ## Connect with me: